-^{} The Australian Agricultural Company was established in the year 1824, under an Act of Parliament, and Incorporated by Royal Charter, with a grant from Government of a million acres of land, for the purpose of promoting the growth of fine merino wool, and other agricultural produce suited to the climate of Australia.
+^{} The Australian Agricultural Company was established in the year 1824, under an Act of Parliament, and incorporated by Royal Charter, with a grant from Government of a million acres of land, for the purpose of promoting the growth of fine merino wool, and other agricultural produce suited to the climate of Australia.

-Oxford.
-Those who have witnessed the saturnalia of an Oxford "Commemoration" will easily imagine the shout of honest congratulation with which the roof of the Theatre would ring, to greet the manly bearing and stout English hearts of these two brave seamen, and how cordially the recitation of the concluding lines of the appropriate prize poem for the year would be received :-
+A fortnight before the time of his embarkation, the honorary degree of D.C.L. was conferred on him and his friend Franklin by the University of Oxford.
+Those who have witnessed the saturnalia of an Oxford "Commemoration" will easily imagine the shout of honest congratulation with which the roof of the Theatre would ring, to greet the manly bearing and stout English hearts of these two brave seamen, and how cordially the recitation of the concluding lines of the appropriate prize poem for the year would be received:-

-"But fairer England greets the wanderer now, Unfading laurels shade her PARRY's brow; And on the proud memorials of her fame Lives, linked with deathless glory, FRANKLIN'S name !"
+"But fairer England greets the wanderer now,

+Unfading laurels shade her PARRY'S brow;

+And on the proud memorials of her fame

+Lives, linked with deathless glory, FRANKLIN'S name!"